- As low as $363/Night

 → Bedroom #3: Queen bed

-The home comes with a back patio space with seating for you and your group!
-Come stay with us!
+The home comes with a back patio space with seating for you and your group + one complimentary parking space close by!

 Guest Access:

-Access to entire home + off-street parking + shared patio space
+Access to upstairs unit of home + off-street parking close by + shared patio space

 The Neighborhood:

-The home is located in the striking and trendy Elliotborough/Cannonborough district of downtown.
-With its friendly neighbors, comfortable eateries, and tree-lined streets, our neighborhood will immerse you in Charleston’s classic appeal.
-The area is ideal for a group seeking a fun, culinary and cultural vacation.
-Popular dining spots in the neighborhood include Xiao Bao, Fuel, Goulette, R Kitchen and the Warehouse for drinks.
-Brown's Court is extraordinary for pastries and coffee.
-The home is only a short walk from King Street where you will find a multitude of great stores – including antique stores, book stores and fashion stores – as well as buzzing eateries and nightlife.
+The Elliotborough/Cannonborough district of downtown Charleston.
+With its friendly neighbors, comfortable eateries, and tree lined streets, our neighborhood will immerse you in Charleston’s classic appeal.
+This home is ideal for a family or group seeking a fun, culinary and cultural vacation.
+Popular dining spots in the neighborhood include Xiao Bao Biscuit, Fuel, Porchetta Shop, Southbound, R Kitchen, Chubby Fish and many more!
+Our guests and neighbors also rave about Welton's Tiny Bakeshop and Kudu Coffee.
+We recommend going to either for a cup of locally-roasted coffee or their delicious cookies and cakes.
+The home is only a short walk from the very fashionable King Street where you will find a multitude of great stores – including antique stores, book stores and fashion stores – as well as endless buzzing eateries and bars.

 Getting Around: